Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 - **Product Icon** (shown as SpiraPlan above): this will always take you to "My Page" as discussed above
 - **Workspace Icon**: this shows you the type of workspace you are on, for example a [program](#program-home) or a [product](#product-home).
 Clicking it will take you to that workspace's homepage
 - **Workspace Selector**: this shows the name of the current workspace.
-Clicking it will show all your available workspaces and clicking any of these will change you to that workspace
+Clicking it will show all your available workspaces and clicking any of these will change you to that workspace.
+At the top of this dropdown is a filter box where you can type to filter the workspaces to only those that match your search
 - **Artifacts Selector**: when visible, this shows the name of the current artifact for the current workspace.
 Clicking it will show all your available artifacts and clicking any of these will change you to that artifacts main page.
 For product workspaces these artifacts are grouped as follows:
     - Planning
         - [Requirements](../Requirements-Management/)